The NFL Offseason Is Full of Quarterbacks

 Funnily enough, Washington considered tagging Cousins a third time, but decided in the end to give up (quite publicly) on him and, instead, engineer a trade for the Kansas City Chiefs quarterback Alex Smith.
 On paper it was a blockbuster exchange (which cost Washington a third-round pick and Kendall Fuller, an ascendant defensive back).
 But in reality, the move, which won’t be official until the start of the new league year on March 14 (and guarantees Smith a four-year extension worth $71 million), keeps things at a status quo.

-A former first-overall pick of the 49ers Smith, 33, has rebounded nicely from a near-bust in San Francisco to a solid starter there and in Kansas City.
+A former first-overall pick of the 49ers, Smith, 33, has rebounded nicely from a near-bust in San Francisco to a solid starter there and in Kansas City.
 His statistics over the past nine seasons (64 percent completions, 7.14 yards per attempt, 2.52 touchdown-to-interference ratio) are virtually identical to Cousins’s.
 And his advantage in playoff appearances (seven) is undercut by his losses (five), the most recent coming in a stunning wildcard upset by the Tennessee Titans at home this past season.

 Drew Brees, on the other hand, is no one’s idea of average.
 Over the past decade he’s not only consistently rated among the league’s most prolific passers, he also won a Super Bowl for the New Orleans Saints.
 His only downside is his age—39, which is ancient for a quarterback.
 Or at least it was before Brady was playing into his 40s.
 Technically, Brees is a free agent too, but all signs point to him staying home.